PCWP Executive Director

 Yalda Godusi is a faculty assistant for the Center.
 Yalda is 2013 graduate of The London School of Economics and Political Science with a MSc in History of International Relations and a 2012 graduate of Arizona State University with a BA in Global Studies.

-Emma Kerensky is a second year student at Chatham University.
+Emma Kerensky is a third year student at Chatham University.
 She is majoring in Social Service Administration and minoring in Women’s Studies.
 Emma is an Office Assistant for the Pennsylvania Center for Women and Politics, and she is on track to graduate in May 2016.